 The list shows a diverse range of mainly young people who have fallen off the radar including some from wealthy families and with good jobs, and others at university, long thought by experts to be a recruiting ground for radicals.
 Local media reported on Wednesday dozens have travelled to the Middle East to join IS.

 It includes Tahmid Rahman, son of a former home secretary and election commissioner, who was seen in a video, thought to have been shot overseas, and released by IS immediately after the siege praising the attackers.

-“After seeing him in the video I felt a shiver down my spine thinking of him holding a machete instead of a microphone.
-Before he disappeared from his home, he used to tell his fellow musicians to leave music as it is forbidden in Islam,” he said.
+"After seeing him in the video I felt a shiver down my spine thinking of him holding a machete instead of a microphone.
+Before he disappeared from his home, he used to tell his fellow musicians to leave music as it is forbidden in Islam," he told AFP.

 "He had a good job at a telecommunications company," he said of Rahman, whose friends think he went missing about a year ago.

 - Missing ignored - Security analyst Abdur Rob said authorities have until now ignored the issue of Bangladesh's missing, adding some may have already joined IS and other groups.

 "Had the authorities taken the issue of missing young men seriously, the terror attacks in Gulshan cafe and in the Eid congregation could have been avoided," said Rob, a professor at private North South University in Dhaka.

 "Still it is not too late.
 Authorities should scrutinise the list, take help from universities to learn who are missing for what reasons and act accordingly," he told AFP.